JorisCaze/joriscaze.github.io/content/home/experience.md

   location = "Marseille"
   date_start = "2019-10-01"
   date_end = ""
-  description = """Simulation of multiphasic flows within spacecraft turbopumps.
+  description = """Simulation of multiphase flows within spacecraft turbopumps under the supervision of Eric Daniel and Fabien Petitpas.
   Topics of work include:

-  * C/C++ development on the open-source computational tool [ECOGEN](https://code-mphi.github.io/ECOGEN/)
+  * Simulation of the cavitation phenomenon within turbopumps using diffuse interface two-phase flow models.
-  * Study of monophasic/diphasic compressible flow models
+  * Adaptation of a two-phase model in mechanical equilibrium for the consideration of rotating geometry elements using the Moving Reference Frame method. ([article]())
-  * Phase change
+  * Contribution to the development in C/C++ of compressible single-phase/two-phase flow models in the open-source computationnal tool [ECOGEN](https://code-mphi.github.io/ECOGEN/). ([article](https://hal.archives-ouvertes.fr/hal-03387818))
-  * Cryogenic fluids
+  * Management of GitLab/[GitHub](https://github.com/code-mphi/ECOGEN) team repositories.
-  * Cavitation phenomenon
+  * Teaching phase change and numerical simulation of fluid flows at the engineering school Polytech Marseille.
   """

 [[experience]]